MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-monitor-model-performance.md

 [!INCLUDE [dev v2](includes/machine-learning-dev-v2.md)]

-Learn to use Azure Machine Learning's model monitoring to continuously track the performance of machine learning models in production.
-Model monitoring provides you with a broad view of monitoring signals and alerts you to potential issues.
-When you monitor signals and performance metrics of models in production, you can critically evaluate the inherent risks associated with them and identify blind spots that could adversely affect your business.
+In Azure Machine Learning, you can use model monitoring to continuously track the performance of machine learning models in production.
+Model monitoring provides you with a broad view of monitoring signals.
+It also alerts you to potential issues.
+When you monitor signals and performance metrics of models in production, you can critically evaluate the inherent risks that are associated with them.
+You can also identify blind spots that might adversely affect your business.

-In this article you, learn to perform the following tasks:
+In this article, you see how to perform the following tasks:

-> [!div class="checklist"]
-> * Set up out-of box and advanced monitoring for models that are deployed to Azure Machine Learning online endpoints
+- Set up out-of-box and advanced monitoring for models that are deployed to Azure Machine Learning online endpoints
-> * Monitor performance metrics for models in production
+- Monitor performance metrics for models in production
-> * Monitor models that are deployed outside Azure Machine Learning or deployed to Azure Machine Learning batch endpoints
+- Monitor models that are deployed outside Azure Machine Learning or deployed to Azure Machine Learning batch endpoints
-> * Set up model monitoring with custom signals and metrics
+- Set up custom signals and metrics to use in model monitoring
-> * Interpret monitoring results
+- Interpret monitoring results
-> * Integrate Azure Machine Learning model monitoring with Azure Event Grid
+- Integrate Azure Machine Learning model monitoring with Azure Event Grid

 ## Prerequisites